The-Mad-Duck/Fix-ArchiveOrg-Stereo/README.md

 # Fix-ArchiveOrg-Stereo
-Fixes the stereo issues of Audio found at https://archive.org/download/90s-sample-cds To run: `python main.py "directoryName"`
+<p>Fixes the stereo issues of Audio found at https://archive.org/download/90s-sample-cds</p>
+<p>To run: `python main.py "directoryName"`</p>
-Note that this only works on one soundpack at once, so you'll have to do this to any sound pack that needs fixing.
+<p>Note that this only works on one soundpack at once, so you'll have to do this to any sound pack that needs fixing.</p>

 # Known issues:
--Cannot merge audio L and R channels that have different length
+<li>Cannot merge audio L and R channels that have different length</li>